 With so many people using smartphones in stores while browsing, it makes perfect sense for retailers to bring digital touches into this experience.
-Not only can this uplevel customer engagement, but it can also increase sales and increase awareness of new products and special offers.
+This can help you obtain valuable data which can be used to uplevel customer engagement and can also increase sales, awareness of new products, and special offers.

-That’s where the IoT retail displays come in.
-They’re interactive, of course, and allow visitors to engage with brands by providing information about products, pricing, promotional offers, promotions as well as see the store’s plan for navigation.
-Thanks to a Wi-Fi connection, the displays get all the data that it shows to customers.
+IoT retail displays can help achieve these.
+These are interactive screens that allow visitors to engage with brands by providing information about products, pricing, promotional offers, as well as the store’s plan for navigation.
+Thanks to a Wi-Fi connection, the displays get all the data that is shown to customers in real-time.

-Here are some of the most important ways in which interactive displays improve customer experience:
+Here are some of the most important ways in which interactive displays improve the customer experience:

 - Increase customer engagement by introducing the element of interactivity

 - Sharing immersive brand experiences to build trust and loyalty

 The experience of trying clothing will get even better with “smart mirrors.”
 The main purpose of this incredible device is to allow a customer to try on clothing virtually to excite and delight them in the process.